-While CapRock started as a single emergency care facility, CapRock now includes a hospital, a standalone 24-Hour Emergency Center, and two urgent care centers.
+While CapRock started as a single emergency care facility, CapRock now includes a hospital and a standalone 24-Hour Emergency Center.
 To be inclusive of our expanding services and locations, we rebranded from CapRock 24-Hour Emergency to CapRock Health System.

-Should I be seen at CapRock Urgent Care, CapRock 24-Hour Emergency Center, or CapRock Hospital?
+Should I be seen at CapRock 24-Hour Emergency Center, CapRock Hospital, or an urgent care?

 Each patient and situation is unique, and only a qualified physician can reliably make this decision.
 While we cannot advise you about where to seek care, the following information should help you with your decision:

 - CapRock 24-Hour Emergency (College Station) and CapRock Hospital (Bryan): Our emergency rooms function identically to other hospital emergency departments.
 We routinely care for strokes, heart attacks, pneumonia, COPD/emphysema/asthma attacks, allergic reactions, early pregnancy complications, appendicitis, gallbladder problems, kidney stones, severe pain, vomiting, dehydration, electrolyte imbalances, etc.

 - Urgent Care: Most urgent cares are relatable to a primary care doctor’s office, but with extended hours.
 So, if you’re suffering from an acute symptom for which you would typically see your primary care doctor at their office, it is likely appropriate for urgent care.

 Please reference our insurance page for information and questions pertaining specifically to insurance: Click here for Insurance information